mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 Her smile returned, and she said, "Thank you, Liffa...
 Here, take another!"

 I quickly stowed one in my bag for Pomri, then eyed the other two in my hands.
-In one bite, the juicy sweetness of Pohua filled my mouth with a familiar flavor.
+In one bite, the juicy sweetness of pohua filled my mouth with a familiar flavor.
 She wasn't wrong.
 They were better than I remembered them.
 But from the corner of my eye, I saw a dark shadow coming over my hand and Laen's whole head swooped down to steal the barely-eaten cake.

 "Laen!
 That was mine!"
 I yelled.
 I gave him a slap on the shoulder and turned away from him to hide my last one.
 He barely noticed through the chewing.